|

 Native American Stories of Washington is a project designed to document and preserve stories and legends (with professional quality recordings), as told by some of Washington state’s important Native American tradition bearers from the Lummi, Yakama, Jamestown S’Klallam, Chehalis, Skokomish (Twana), Quinalt and Makah/Squaxin tribes.
 It was coordinated by Northwest Heritage Resources, in partnership with Jack Straw Productions and the Longhouse Education and Cultural Center at The Evergreen State College.
 This project was funded in part by the Folk & Traditional Arts Program at the National Endowment for the Arts, and we also wish to extend our thanks to the Washington State Arts Commission for ongoing support.
-Phase Two of Project: 2010 – 2012
+Virginia Beavert would also like to extend her thanks to her many Kickstarter campaign backers, who provided important support for producing her second CD.
+Phase Three of Project: 2013 – 2016

-Several of the project elders and storytellers will continue to recxord more of their legend repertory.
-This is also the year when some of the project storytellers will work to produce published recordings of their stories and legends.
-Look for their new CDs in 2012!
+Several of the project elders and storytellers have continued to record more of their legend repertory.
+Last year some of the project storytellers produced new published recordings of their stories and legends.
+They completed their new CDs in 2015!
 Native American elders and storytellers from Washington state who have been recorded for the project :

 Virginia Beavert - Yakama If you are a Native storyteller from a Washington tribe and would like to be involved in this project, email us at: info@northwestheritageresources.org or call: 206-306-1181.